vamseekrishna25/filey/README.md

 - **Description:** A WebSocket endpoint for real-time file streaming.
 - **Authentication:** Requires a valid session cookie.
 - **Usage:** When a user clicks the "Stream" button, a WebSocket connection is established to this endpoint.
 The server will first send the last 100 lines of the file and then continue to send new lines as they are appended.

+## Security TODO

+This section tracks known security vulnerabilities that should be addressed.

+- [ ] **Path Traversal on Upload:** The single-file upload handler in `UploadHandler` does not properly sanitize the `filename`.
+An attacker could use a filename like `../../malicious.txt` to write files to arbitrary locations on the server.
+The `os.path.join` and `os.path.abspath` combination needs to be carefully validated to ensure the final path is within the intended directory.
+- [ ] **Denial of Service (DoS) via Large Files:** The application reads entire files into memory for both viewing and uploading without any size limits.
+An attacker could upload or request to view a very large file, exhausting server memory and causing a crash.
+Implement file size limits for uploads and consider streaming or paginating large files for viewing.
+- [ ] **Missing CSRF Protection:** The application does not use Cross-Site Request Forgery (CSRF) protection.
+This makes `POST` endpoints, like file uploads, vulnerable.
+An attacker could trick a logged-in user into visiting a malicious site that forges a request to upload a file to the server without the user's consent.
+Tornado's built-in `xsrf_cookies=True` setting should be enabled.
+- [ ] **Access Token Exposed in Logs:** The master access token is printed to the console on startup, which is a security risk if logs are not properly secured.
+The token should not be logged.
+- [ ] **Disabled WebSocket Origin Check:** The `FileStreamHandler` allows WebSocket connections from any origin (`check_origin` always returns `True`).
+This should be restricted to only allow connections from the application's own domain to prevent cross-site WebSocket hijacking attacks.